 Seattle mayor picks police veteran as new chief amid reforms

-SEATTLE (AP) — The mayor of Seattle has picked interim Police Chief Carmen Best to lead the department on a permanent basis as it tries to sustain reforms designed to eliminate biased policing and unnecessary force.
+SEATTLE (AP) — The mayor of Seattle on Tuesday picked interim Police Chief Carmen Best to lead the department on a permanent basis as it tries to sustain reforms designed to eliminate biased policing and unnecessary force.

-The 26-year Seattle police veteran was named Tuesday by Mayor Jenny Durkan.

 Best is the first black woman to lead the department, and if confirmed by the City Council, she would replace Kathleen O'Toole, who stepped down at the end of last year.

+Best spoke Tuesday of instilling a "culture of continuous improvement" in the department.

+"We know the work is not done, not in Seattle and not across our country," she said.

-Despite her popularity with officers and community members, Best was initially passed over by a search committee that named three finalists from outside the department.
-After an uproar, Best's name was added for consideration.
+Despite her popularity with officers and community leaders, Best was initially passed over by a search committee that named three finalists from outside the department.
+After an uproar, Best's name was added when another finalist, former Pittsburgh Chief Cameron McLay, withdrew from consideration.

-Search committee leaders had said they wanted an outsider to help the reforms at the department take hold.
+The other finalists were Ely Reyes, an assistant chief in Austin, Texas, and Eddie Frizell, an inspector with the Minneapolis Police Department.
+Search committee leaders had said they wanted an outsider to help reforms at the department take hold.

+"Chief Carmen Best is the person to lead the police department to the next level," Mayor Jenny Durkan told a news conference announcing the appointment.
+"She has a passion for the job, for the officers and for our city."

+The U.S. Justice Department began investigating Seattle police following a series of questionable uses of force, including the unjustified shooting of a Native American woodcarver in 2010.
+Seattle agreed to reforms in 2012 after the DOJ found officers were too quick to use force, especially in low-level situations, as well as troubling indications of biased policing.

 A federal judge ruled in January that Seattle police had achieved full compliance with the reforms, which were mandated by a Justice Department consent decree in 2012.